A Comparison Test for Meromorphic Extensions: Examples and Counterexamples

-In other words, if $h(z)$ admits an asymptotic expansion in terms of (not necessarily integer) powers of $z$, then the property of meromorphic extension for the original series applies to the perturbation as well. \begin{rmk} While the bases, $\bset{c_n}$, are assumed to be positive, their perturbed counterparts, $\bset{\widetilde{c_n}}$, are not assumed to even be real.
+Then the sum $\sumit n 1 \infty a_n\cdot \left(c_n^{\sigma}\bb{1+h(c_n)}\right)^s$ extends meromorphically to $\C$ as well. \end{thm} In other words, if $h(z)$ admits an asymptotic expansion in terms of (not necessarily integer) powers of $z$, then the property of meromorphic extension for the original series applies to the perturbation as well.
+Note that the function $h$ is not required to be smooth or even differentiable in a neighbourhood of the origin (see, e.g., the example in Section \ref{subsec:rough}).

+Moreover, on one hand, condition \eqref{eq:cond_h} implies that $h(z)$ must be bounded on $\Gamma$ (which is bounded by definition), and on the other hand, if $h(z)$ is bounded, then it is enough to verify condition \eqref{eq:cond_h} only for $\abs z<\eps_N$ for some $\eps_N>0$, as we could always replace $C_N$ by $\frac C{\eps_N^{\sigma_{N+1}}}$ to accommodate all $z\in\Gamma$, if needed.

+\begin{rmk} While the bases, $\bset{c_n}$, are assumed to be positive, their perturbed counterparts, $\bset{\widehat{c_n}}$, are not assumed to even be real.
 In fact, Theorem \ref{thm:extension} holds even if the bases, $\bset{c_n}$, are not positive, but complex numbers.
-In this case, since it is a countable set, there exists a branch of the logarithm such that $\log(c_n)$ is well defined and the sums
+In this case, since $\bset{c_n}$ is a countable set, there exists a branch of the logarithm such that $\log(c_n)$ is well defined for all the elements in $\bset{c_n}$ and the sums

 are well defined and converge for some $s\in\C$.
-We chose to write the proof for $c_n>0$ as otherwise many of the details become cumbersome to write, but the idea of the proof is the same. \end{rmk}
+We write the proof for $c_n>0$ as otherwise many of the details become cumbersome to write, but the idea of the proof is the same.
+In fact, we only need that $h$ is defined on the set $\bset{c_n}$.
+Nevertheless, we assume that $h$ is defined on some bounded sector to make the transition to complex bases simpler. \end{rmk}

-\begin{rmk} Note that these requirements allow a large collection of perturbations including perturbations that are finite sums of powers (in this case one can set $\sigma_{N+k}=\sigma_N+k, a_{n+k}=0$ for all $k\in\N$) and perturbations that are not at all of this form, but are small enough like $h(z)=\exp\bb{-\frac{1}{\abs z}}$. \end{rmk}
+\begin{rmk} Note that these requirements allow a large collection of perturbations including perturbations that are finite sums of powers (in this case one can set $\sigma_{N+k}=\sigma_N+k, a_{n+k}=0$ for all $k\in\N$) and perturbations that are not at all of this form, but are small enough like $h(z)=\exp\bb{-\frac{1}{\abs z}}$, which is smooth on $\bset{\abs z>0}$ but is not differentiable in the complex sense. \end{rmk}

 We show that the \emph{asymptotic expansion} requirement (condition \eqref{eq:cond_h}) on $h$ is truly necessary, and that a polynomial bound is not enough, in the following counterexample: